kevin-vdsk/us-election-2016/README.md

 # us-election-2016
-Exploratory analysis of the presidential debates
+This is a exploratory analysis of the presidential debates transcripts.

+For running this Python piece of code (without any modifications:
+* Go to https://www.kaggle.com/d/mrisdal/2016-us-presidential-debates/ and download file 'debate.csv'.
+* Download Python file.
+* Set them both in the same folder